triagepfister-ship-it/SaaSWatchdog/replit.md

 - Recent customers list on Dashboard filters by selected software
 - Application name updated to "ELSE SaaS Watchdog"
 - Schema validation enforces software types using enum constraint
+- Added constraint: "Add Customer" button disabled when "All Software" filter is selected
+- Software field in customer form auto-inherits from filter selection and becomes read-only
+- Software segregation enforced: customers can only be added to specific software types

 ### Next Steps
 1. Implement subscription management (CRUD operations)